 Is this correctable?

 Yep!
-The Lysol cleaner etched your marble vanity top.
+The Lysol cleaner damaged the marble by etching the surface.
 Etching is not a stain.
 Nothing is absorbed, so cleaning marble is not the issue here.

 Etching is physical corrosion of the marble bathroom countertop surface and yes... it is correctable.
 It's a simple matter of marble polishing.

 It's just a question of the best method since the damage covers the whole countertop vs. a small spot.